magento/devdocs/src/guides/v2.3/javascript-dev-guide/javascript/js_mixins.md

 ## Overwriting a mixin

-A mixin can be overwritten by another mixin, and can't be disabled separately.
+A mixin can be overwritten by another mixin and can't be disabled separately.

 ### Example